 Children are expected to read at home daily.
 This helps to develop confident and fluent readers.
 In EYFS and KSI children take home a phonetically decodable text and a reading for pleasure book that their parents can read to them.
 In KS2 children take home a book that is age appropriate and a book for pleasure.
-Children are rewarded for reading at home and can be nominated for reader of the month if they have reading regularly at home.
-We also operate a reward system to encourage children to read a range of books.
-When they have read 10 books, they can have a reward from the golden box, when they have read 50 books they are presented with their own book in assembly.
+Children are rewarded for reading at home and can be nominated for reader of the month if they have been reading regularly at home.